-Charter School personnel may consider any unique circumstances on a caseby-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+Charter School personnel may consider any unique circumstances on a case-bycase basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.

-The Principal or designee may remove a student to an interim alternative educational setting for not more than forty-five (45) days without regard to whether the behavior is determined to be a manifestation of the student's disability in cases where a student:
+The Principal or designee may remove a student to an interim alternative educational setting for not more than forty-five (45) school days without regard to whether the behavior is determined to be a manifestation of the student's disability in cases where a student:

-- a) Carries or possesses a weapon, as defined in 18 USC 930, to or at school, on school premises, or to or at a school function; - Knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or at a school function; or - c) Has inflicted serious bodily injury, as defined by 20 USC 1415(k)(7)(D), upon a person while at school, on school premises, or at a school function.
+- a) Carries or possesses a weapon, as defined in 18 U.S.C.
+Section 930, to or at school, on school premises, or to or at a school function; - b) Knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or at a school function; or - c) Has inflicted serious bodily injury, as defined by 20 U.S.C.
+Section 1415(k)(7)(D), upon a person while at school, on school premises, or at a school function.